I went to the Garden of Love,

 And binding with briars my joys and desires.

-We are busy working to bring William Blake's "The Garden of Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "The Garden of Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Garden of Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.